clidev/spike.x/README.md

 * Mutate - modifies an event (supports conditional modification)
 * Limit - performs event limiting
 * Grok - matches regexps against an event field
-* Rrd4j - creates RRD graphs
-* HttpServer - receives events via HTTP (supports collectd wtite-http plugin)
+* HttpServer - receives events via HTTP (supports collectd write-http plugin)
-* Buffer - buffers events before publishing
+* Batch - creates a batch of events before publishing
-* Elasticsearh - stores events in Elasticsearch
-* InfluxDB - stores events in InfluxDB 0.9.x
+* InfluxDB - stores events in InfluxDB 0.10.x

-Commands are used to control the behaviour of verticles.
-We send commands to activators in order to deploy or undeploy filters.
-These commands are reserved for controlling Spike.x and are an internal detail.

-Spike.x has a Main class that is responsible for bootstrapping and starting the Vert.x platform.
-It also takes care of daemonizing Spike.x if needed on platforms that support this.
-Please see the spikex startup script for details.

-When you start Spike.x it tries to load any required modules from a local deploy directory.
+When you start Spike.x it loads modules from its deploy directory.

 Spike.x depends on many well-established open source libraries.
 The following is a list of some of the core dependencies: